 Air Pollution Control Commission

-The Boston Air Pollution Control Commission works to maintain healthy air quality and noise levels in the City.
+The Boston Air Pollution Control Commission works to maintain healthy air quality levels in the City.

 The Commission works to make our City a healthier and more comfortable place to live, work, and visit.
-We regulate activities that affect air quality and noise levels.
+We regulate activities that affect air quality levels.

 The Commission's programs and policies support our work to make Boston a carbon-neutral community by 2050.
 Reducing air pollution results in healthier air for Bostonians.
 We also reduce Boston's contribution to global climate change.